New York man, 30, ordered to vacate parents' home after refusing to leave for months

 However, Greenwood called it a simple internet search and said the six-month demand was “outrageous.”
 Michael, in turn, called the eviction order “outrageous.”
 He continued to slam the judge’s order outside the courtroom, the report stated.

 The eviction drama began on Feb.
-2 when the parents left their first note, saying the 30-year-old has two weeks to vacate his room.
+2 when the parents left their first note, saying the 30-year-old has two weeks to vacate his room at the family's Camillus home, CNYCentral reported.

 “Michael, After a decision with your Mother, we have decided you must leave this house immediately.
 You have 14 days to vacate.
 You will not be allowed to return.
 We will take whatever actions are necessary to enforce this decision,” the note reads.